Scotland's connection to police torture in Sri Lanka explained

 Instead, Sri Lankan police use Police Scotland’s training as a smokescreen for its brutality and human rights abuses, giving the illusion that it’s making improvements.

 Training police forces that use torture puts Scotland’s reputation as a country that protects human rights under threat.
-We have to contact our MSPs to stop this training now.

 What is the Police Scotland Sri Lanka training?